hyosung11/Launch-School/Courses/journal.md

 09:34 I asked Frank about the sale engineer position at Greenshades and he agreed to help me with the process.

 09:35 I'm looking at Codewars problems right now.

+09:58 I figured out that my problem had to do with how I was filtering the values and I needed to just look at the last digit.
+That makes sense to me now.